-There was a time not long ago when ordinary everyday items from the west would get you into trouble at customs in Iran: books, DVDs CDs, newspapers and magazines (not only The Economist, Time and Green Left Weekly, but fashion mag's with pictures of women in western clothing)!
-Thankfully, not so much anymore…
+There was a time not long ago when ordinary everyday items could get travelers into trouble at customs in Iran: books, DVDs, CDs, newspapers and magazines – especially women's magazines with pictures of women in revealing clothing.

-Leave the stash of Playboy magazines at the back of the wardrobe at home, and if the cover on the men's magazine has the latest Hollywood "it" girl in a skimpy bikini… leave it on the plane.
+Leave the stash of Playboy magazines in the back of your wardrobe at home, and if the cover on the men's magazine has a woman in a skimpy bikini, leave it on the plane.
 Newspapers, news magazines and books are all fine to take with you to Iran.

-I'd also leave behind any products with Hebrew writing on them.
-Iranians and Israelis don't get along too well.
-Those pesky Israeli passport stamps are a problem, too.
+Leave behind any products with Hebrew writing on them – Iranians and Israelis don't get along.
+Israeli passport stamps are a problem, too.

 Do not bring alcohol into Iran.
-Surprisingly, getting alcohol in Iran is not that hard.
-There's a thriving black market, or some friendly but not religiously strict Iranians may offer you a drink in their home, and then there're the legendary parties that carry on behind closed doors.
+Surprisingly, getting alcohol in Iran is not hard.
+There's a thriving black market, or some friendly (but not religiously strict) Iranians may offer you a drink in their home, and then there are the legendary parties that happen behind closed doors.

 But remember, if you make a fool of yourself while drunk, the alcohol will become an issue.

 Behind Closed Doors is a big thing in Iran.
-The official government rules are strict and censorious, but the Iranian people really couldn't care less about what you get up to in the privacy of your room….
-They might even come and party with you.
+The official government rules are strict, but the Iranian people really couldn't care less about what you get up to in the privacy of your room – they might even join you.